Major complication of cholelithiasis (i.e., gallstones); symptomatic gallstones are common before developing

 RUQ tenderness, a distended RUQ mass, and positive Murphy sign are key examination findings.

-Ultrasound is the definitive initial test; hepatobiliary iminodiacetic acid (HIDA) scanning and MRI may be helpful in cases where diagnosis is unclear.
+Ultrasound is the initial test of choice; hepatobiliary iminodiacetic acid (HIDA) scanning and magnetic resonance imaging may be helpful in cases where diagnosis is unclear.

 Treatment is early cholecystectomy.

-Acute cholecystitis is acute gallbladder inflammation and one of the major complications of cholelithiasis or gallstones.
-It develops in up to 10% of patients with symptomatic gallstones.
-In most cases (90%), it is caused by complete cystic duct obstruction usually due to an impacted gallstone in the gallbladder neck or cystic duct, which leads to inflammation within the gallbladder wall.
+Acute cholecystitis is acute gallbladder inflammation, and is one of the major complications of cholelithiasis (the presence of gallstones).
+In most cases (90%), acute cholecystitis is caused by complete cystic duct obstruction due to an impacted gallstone in the gallbladder neck or cystic duct, which leads to inflammation within the gallbladder wall.
 In 5% of cases, bile inspissation (due to dehydration) or bile stasis (due to trauma or severe systemic illness) can block the cystic duct, causing an acalculous cholecystitis.

 Professor of Surgery